-Once you have established workflows and hot folders that you are going to use, you will use them in your production environment.
-Images will be uploaded to source folders based on how your network is configured to receive images.
+Once you have established workflows and hot folders, you will use them in your production environment.
+Jobs can be dropped in input folders based on how your network is configured to transmit images.

-Upon arrival of jobs in the input folder, OptiLink will automatically process these images.
+Upon arrival of jobs in the input folder, IntelliTuneX will automatically process the jobs.
 You can then view the job from the job list.